DasNaCl/csc/popl/revs/rebuttal.md

 > (2) Is your approach applicable to or can be extended for in hyperproperty based security properties?

 Yes, as mentioned in the general points above, classes are simply sets of properties.
-We verified that the proof of the sequential composition theorem also works for classes of sets of hyperproperties.
+We verified that the proof of the compositionality theorems also works for classes of sets of hyperproperties, as well as just hyperproperties.
 We agree that the paper should be rephrased to improve the description of classes and why the formulation is general enough, i.e., why the sequential composition theorem supports any kind of property (even liveness).

 > (3) Do you handle dynamic languages with managed runtime?
 Particularly, managed runtime systems use garbage collection to deallocate memory.
 Does it impact your compositionality scheme?